 On this Sunday, when we bid farewell to some of life's pleasures, the Lord points us to the way of true and lasting happiness.
 Our eternal happiness is to be found in our loving and compassionate service to others.
-Because it shows us how we take the effects of Holy Communion - the Body and Blood of Christ that we receive in the Divine Liturgy - and mirror this closeness and proximity to Christ in the world outside the Liturgy.
+Because it shows us how we take the effects of Holy Communion - the Body and Blood of Christ, which we receive in the Divine Liturgy - and mirror this closeness and proximity to Christ in the world outside the Liturgy, also known as "the liturgy after the liturgy."